ryanwilsond/belte/docs/Current/LowLevelFeatures.md

 Creating a new instance of a structure uses the same `new` keyword as classes, but the constructor cannot be overridden and always takes no arguments:
-Creating a new instance of a structure uses the same `new` keyword as classes, but the constructor cannot be overridden and always takes no arguments:

 ```belte
 var myInstance = new MyStruct();
 ```

-Because of this, all fields must manually be written to after structure
-creation:
 Because of this, all fields must manually be written to after structure
 creation: